git-for-windows/git-for-windows.github.io/Using-an-external-OpenSSH-client.md

 As per [this discussion](https://github.com/git-for-windows/git/discussions/3451#discussioncomment-1424427) on the issue, during the installation of Git For Windows there is an option to utilise either the built-in [OpenSSH](https://www.openssh.com/) client, or an external client.
 Choosing to use an external client will skip inclusion of the bundled OpenSSH binaries in the Git For Windows installation.

 Post-installation, or if using the portable version, to make Git For Windows utilise an external OpenSSH client, remove the bundled OpenSSH binaries.
 They are typically located in `/usr/bin/`, relative to the installation directory or root folder of the portable version.
-The bundled OpenSSH implementation is represented in the following binaries.
+The bundled OpenSSH implementation is represented by the binaries listed below.
 On Windows they will have the `.exe` extension.

 **NOTE:** The Windows implementation of OpenSSH does _not_ include replacements for all if these.
 At time of writing, it is missing those indicated below.